ZachFulmer/Challenge9/Develop/README.md

 - [Questions](#questions)

 ## Installation
-To install this application run the instance from command line
+To install this application, you must have node installed.
+Then clone the project to a local directory to work out of.
+Run the application within the specified directory through a command line interface

 ## Usage
-You  need to use this application
+Please fill out all requested data in order to produce a README file

 ## License
-This application is covered under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
+This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Contributing
 Not accepting contributions at this time

 ## Tests
-Test the app by running the following
+Test this application by running it on your command line.

 ## Questions
 This code is made available by [ZachFulmer](https://github.com/ZachFulmer)